Everything you need to know about beta testing

 Some consider closed beta testing "invitation only" since the developers invite a select few to participate.

 Open beta testing uses a larger sampling of participants, generally allowing anyone to sign up to test the product.
-This testing is best for collecting quantitative data and providing information on how your product performs with a larger group.
+This testing is best for collecting and providing information on how your product performs with a larger group.

 Open beta testing provides a more diverse sampling of user habits and patterns, allowing your product to perform as it would under regular use.